About Knowledge of Language and Life

 For more information on how to book this test visit the Highlands College website.
 You can find out more about the citizenship test below.

 Citizenship test (indefinitive leave to remain or British citizenship)

 You'll meet the English language requirement in one of the following ways:

-be a national of a majority English speaking country (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA)
+4. being a national of the following English speaking countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA.

-Applicants who already hold English language qualifications are advised to contact the Casework section for confirmation of acceptability for naturalisation purposes.
-Contact Immigration for more information on +44 (0) 1534 447979.
+Applicants who already hold English language qualifications are advised to contact the Casework section for further information and advice on +44 (0) 1534 447979.

 Email Immigration Office